hanydesoki/Street-Fighter-6-History-Matches/README.md

   Click on it to open the header informations.

-- In the 'Request Headers' section, copy the whole Cookie value and paste it into the 'COOKIE' variable in the script.
-Same for User-Agent.
+- In the 'Request Headers' section, copy the whole Cookie value and paste it into the 'Cookie' key in headers.json file.
+Same for 'User-Agent'.

 If the steps are done well you can normally run the script.
 It will collect data and save them into a xlsx (excel) file (Make sure to close it if it exists).